iloving/vault-plugin-secrets-acme/README.md

 * Forked with some updates:  https://github.com/Boostport/vault-plugin-secrets-acme
 * Forked again with more updates:  https://github.com/SierraSoftworks/vault-plugin-secrets-acme

+The plugin mimics how Vault PKI works, allowing it to be an (almost) drop in replacement for Vault PKI.
+It is compatible with the basic _issue_ and _sign_ features of PKI, although both are handled by the same endpoint.

+Because of limitations with how LetsEncrypt works, there are certain options that are not possible:
+* only DNS and external IP SANs are supported.
+Local IPs (eg: 127.0.0.1, 172.16.x.x, 192.168.0.x) will not work.
+* localhost is rejected by LetsEncrypt.

+The plugin works well enough that [cert-manager](https://cert-manager.io/) is successfully able to request certificates.

 ## Download Vault ACME
 Binary releases can be downloaded at https://github.com/iloving/vault-plugin-secrets-acme/releases.